 A Vision for Ardmore is a synopsis of planning recommendations and ideas for Ardmore made by board members of the North Ardmore Civic Association over a period of several years, primarily addressing citizens’ concerns about the Township’s Mixed Use Special Transit (MUST) zoning overlay for Ardmore.
 In 2013 these recommendations were compiled and beautifully written by then NACA President Anne Oltmanns as A Vision for Ardmore.

-Residents’ concerns began with the Township’s plan to demolish an entire block of Ardmore’s historic downtown on the north side of Lancaster Avenue.
+Residents’ concerns began in 2004 with the Township’s plan to demolish an entire block of Ardmore’s historic downtown on the north side of Lancaster Avenue.
 The Township proposed taking the properties by eminent domain for the benefit of a private redevelopment project, and replacing the historic buildings with a big mixed use development plus a large parking garage at the train station.
 Then the Township passed the MUST ordinance, which allowed for 7 and 8 story buildings in an area where 3 stories was the norm.
-Attempts by NACA, working with our commissioner, to modify MUST to make its potential impact less drastic went nowhere as the Board of Commissioners voted down every proposed softening amendment.
-In 2008 the Township issued an RFP for Ardmore redevelopment; this led, ultimately, to the selection of Carl Dranoff being given exclusive rights to redevelop Township owned parking lots in downtown Ardmore into tall multi-use buildings.
+In 2008 the Township issued an RFP for Ardmore redevelopment.
+This led, ultimately, to the selection of Carl Dranoff being given exclusive rights to redevelop Township owned parking lots in downtown Ardmore into tall multi-use buildings.

-The Vision Statement has been endorsed by the Ard-Wood Civic Association and the Wynnewood Civic Association.
+A Vision for Ardmore has been endorsed by the Ard-Wood Civic Association and the Wynnewood Civic Association.

 A VISION FOR ARDMORE